WTW-IM/es-components/components/base/containers/Drawer.md

-header    | string           | Header text displayed next to the open/close icon key       | string           | Manually set the key value for the panel (otherwise uses index) className | string or object | Add additional CSS classes to the drawer item element
+header    | string           | Header text displayed next to the open/close icon key       | string           | Manually set the key value for the panel (otherwise uses index) className | string or object | Add additional CSS classes to the drawer item element noPadding | boolean          | Removes the default padding from the panel body

 ### Advanced Example: